Microsoft DKE APIs

 -

-DKE is tested on the Windows and iOS devices.
-DKE is not tested on macOS and Android devices.
+DKE is only tested with Windows clients.
+DKE is not tested with Mac, iOS, and Android clients.

 -